Is it Medicare fraud when a healthcare provider fails to report Medicare billing errors?

 - Use of a false statement to get a claim paid, such as using a false diagnosis code.

 - Reverse false claims.
-For example, if a provider makes statements or claims during the course of a government audit that would reduce the amount of money the provider owes the government, then the provider would be liable for making reverse false claims.
+For example, if a provider makes false statements during the course of a government audit that would reduce the amount of money the provider owes the government, then the provider would be liable for fraudulently reducing the amount it owes the government.
+A failure to return an overpayment also can be a reverse false claim.

 - Billing for services not provided.